 Massachusetts employees are expected to focus on this law, as it has received much attention since it was signed.
 Although it will not go into effect until July 1, 2018, employees may have questions prior to that time.
 Employers should become familiar with the requirements of the law and consider how it will impact their workplace practices.
 Moreover, while July 1, 2018 is a long way off, pay audits can take time to design and conduct, and even more time may be needed to implement any changes, so the 2018 implementation date should be seen as providing employers a good opportunity to review and correct any possible imbalances in their compensation practices.

 Ms. Mandel is a shareholder in the Boston office.
 She focuses her practice on employment litigation, and represents employers in a broad range of employment matters before state and federal courts and administrative agencies in both Massachusetts and Connecticut.
 Ms. Mandel regularly practices before the Massachusetts Commission Against Discrimination (MCAD), the Connecticut Commission on Human Rights and Opportunities (CHRO), and the Equal Employment Opportunity Commission (EEOC).Ms.
 Mandel...

-Mark Burak has specialized in the representation of employers in labor and employment matters for nearly 25 years.
+Mark Burak has specialized in the representation of employers in labor and employment matters for over 25 years.
 Mr. Burak’s practice focuses on defending employers in state and federal courts and before administrative agencies.
 Mr. Burak has successfully handled cases involving virtually the entire spectrum of employment related laws, with a particular emphasis on discrimination laws and wage/hour matters.
 He has tried several cases successfully to conclusion and obtained dismissals or...